With our professional family law solicitors, you can navigate marital finances with clarity using a pre or postnuptial agreement.

 Hansells is a team of family lawyers with years of experience helping families in all circumstances navigate this area of the law.
 Our specialist solicitors have drawn up agreements in a variety of shapes and sizes.
 Whether you have complex assets, children from a previous marriage you want to ensure you can provide for, or significant inherited wealth, we can help you create an agreement that suits you both.
 We’ve been trusted by clients all over East Anglia to execute their prenup or postnup and navigate their marriage with open eyes.

-Pre Nuptial Agreements, commonly referred to as pre-nups, clarify what a couple would wish to happen to their assets and income in the event that their marriage breaks down.
-Pre-nups are drafted before the marriage (and the terms should be agreed at least 28 days before the wedding).
+Prenuptial agreements, commonly referred to as prenups, clarify what a couple want to happen to their assets and income in the event of the marriage breaking down.
+They’re drafted before the marriage, with the terms agreed 28 degrees before the wedding takes place.

-The agreement is not blatantly unfair to one party, for example, by not even meeting that person’s basic financial needs in the event of a relationship break down
+The agreement is not blatantly unfair to one party, or doesn’t meeting their basic financial needs.

-Each party discloses (and attaches to the agreement) a summary of the assets and income available to them
+Each party discloses (and attaches to the agreement) a summary of their assets and income.

-If it is a pre-nup, it should be entered into at least 28 days before the marriage.
+It is entered into 28 days before the marriage (prenups only).

-This will depend upon the complexity of the agreement, assets involved and how much financial disclosure there is to attach in summary form to the agreement.
-Also, the number of meetings that are required to finalise the terms of the agreement.
-For a straightforward agreement fees could be in the region of £1,000.00 to £1,500.00 + vat.
+The cost of your prenup or postnup will depend upon the complexity of the agreement, the assets involved, and how much financial disclosure there is to attach in summary form to the agreement.
+The number of meetings required to finalise the terms of the agreement will also be a factor in the final cost.
+For a straightforward agreement, fees could be in the region of £1,000.00 to £1,500.00 plus VAT.